 - Yoga is also a great way to combine the last two points.
 Physical activity, which makes us refocus and breathe.
 (See article:The benefits of yoga and simple postures).

 - Aromatherapy is also a natural way to calm anxiety.
 The applications of mixtures of essential oils with a mild oil on the body or even essential oil diffusers are particularly interesting and non-invasive as methods.
 These little wonders of oils trigger neurotransmitters in the brain, which release a variety of feelings and feelings of well-being.
 The most common essential oils used to reduce anxiety are Ylang-Ylang, true lavender, shell marjoram, Roman chamomile, and neroli oil.
 Ask in a specialty store for information on which or what mixture would apply the most to you.

-In summary, the 5 senses are the best way to connect with your surroundings, to refocus and calm down.
+In summary, the 5 senses are the best way to connect with what surrounds you, to refocus and calm down.
 It is by being fully aware and slowing down that you will be able to regain a sense of calm.
-And one step at a time, you will be doing what you have to do in your day.e.
+And one step at a time, you will be doing the chores that you need to do in your day.e.